Hazard Emergency Management International can provide a range of client specific service solutions.

 Most fatalities are caused by drowning as occupants are often unable to evacuate the helicopter in time.

-With recent advances in helicopter design and operating weights It is essential that helicopter aircrew and passengers are provided only fit for purpose landing helidecks and helipads appropriate to the type of helicopter landing that meets approved standards.
-HEM International is able to facilitate effective Helideck inspections to ensure best practice safety standards for Aircrew and passengers in both the off-shore and on-shore environment.
-Aviation Safety is critical in the off-shore environment when operating to and from platforms, equipment must be serviceable and facilities on platforms fit for purpose.
+With recent advances in helicopter design and operating weights, It is essential that aircrew and passengers are provided fit for purpose landing helidecks and helipads appropriate to the type of helicopter landing that meet approved standards.
+Additionally, the supply and use of appropriate life saving equipment and support systems need to be fit for purpose.
+HEM International is able to facilitate inspections and auditing to ensure best practice safety standards for aircrew and passengers.
+Aviation Safety is critical when operating to and from platforms, equipment must be serviceable and facilities on platforms fit for purpose.
 HEM International can provide a comprehensive & integrative emergency management site-specific solution to ensure your compliance with relevant CASA, CAP 437, ICAO Annex 14 and OPITO Guidelines in isolation or as part of a more comprehensive safety & emergency response audit.

 SO HOW DOES YOUR HELIDECK SAFETY STACK UP AT THE MOMENT?